chishankar/MTurksWorkflow/README.md

 # MTurksWorkflow
 This python project utilizes the Amazon Mechanical Turks Boto API to make an auto-granting qualification request workflow based on answers.

+It is used to differentiate workers between HITS.